andrewjw/site/_drafts/interstate-75.md

 images, text, etc. However, I quickly discovered that the development process was not quite as slick as I would like.
 There's no way to run your code on your PC - it will only run on the physical hardware.
-Given I would like to mount the panel in my kitchen, having to plug it in every time I wanted to work on change was going to be impractical.
+Given I would like to mount the panel in my kitchen, having to plug it in every time I wanted to work on a change was going to be impractical.

 Partly to solve that inconvenience, and partly because I don't like to make things easy on myself, I built my own library, [i75](https://github.com/andrewjw/i75).
 This builds on top of